jotavare/guides-and-manuals/guides-and-manuals/gdb/README.md

 | 🔵 | `set pagination on`                     |
 | 🔵 | `set pagination off`                    |
 | 🔵 | `show pagination`                       |

+  set tui border-kind kind
+Select the border appearance for the source, assembly and register windows.
+The possible values are the following: space Use a space character to draw the border. ascii Use ascii characters ‘+’, ‘-’ and ‘|’ to draw the border. acs Use the Alternate Character Set to draw the border.
+The border is drawn using character line graphics if the terminal supports them. set tui border-mode mode set tui active-border-mode mode
+Select the display attributes for the borders of the inactive windows or the active window.
+The mode can be one of the following: normal Use normal attributes to display the border. standout Use standout mode. reverse Use reverse video mode. half Use half bright mode. half-standout
+Use half bright and standout mode. bold Use extra bright or bold mode. bold-standout
+Use extra bright or bold and standout mode.

 </td></tr>
 </table>